+Solution:

-Causes CVT damage: Solution: Attempting to load the vehicle onto a truck bed or tall Shift transmission to low gear during loading of the trailer in high gear. vehicle to prevent belt burning.
-Starting out on a steep incline in high gear.
+Shift transmission to low gear during loading of the

+vehicle to prevent belt burning.

 When starting out on steep inclines, use low gear.

-Low gear is highly recommended for cooler CVT , operating temperatures and longer component (approximately 3mph~6mph [5km/h~10 km/h]) in high life.
-Drive at a higher speed or use low gear more gear. frequently.
-Insufficient warm-up of CVT exposed to low ambient Warm the engine before driving, the CVT drive belt temperatures will become more flexible and prevent belt burning.
-Slow throttle and easy CVT engagement.
-Use the throttle with purpose and effectively for efficient CVT clutch engagement.
-Towing/pushing at low RPM/low ground speed.
+Low gear is highly recommended for cooler CVT

+operating temperatures and longer component

+life.
+Drive at a higher speed or use low gear more

+frequently.

+Warm the engine before driving, the CVT drive belt

+will become more flexible and prevent belt burning.

+Use the throttle with purpose and effectively for

+efficient CVT clutch engagement.

 Use low gear only.

-Utility use/plowing snow, dirt, etc. Use low gear only.
-Heavy vehicle load operating at low speed Use low gear only.
+Use low gear only.

+Use low gear only.